pyvista/pyvista/docs/index.rst

 Simple Point Cloud with Numpy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Easily integrate with numpy and create a variety of geometry and plot
+Easily integrate with NumPy and create a variety of geometries and plot
-it.
+them.
 You could use any geometry to create your glyphs, or even plot
 the points directly.

 .. jupyter-execute::